-- Base case scenario: This scenario reflects the Company's forward looking economic assumptions where inflation remains high from supply chain effects causing further increases in cash rates.
+- Base case scenario: This scenario reflects the Trust's forward looking economic assumptions where the impacts of cash rate rises stars moderating inflation, and as such cash rates start reducing from 2024.
 Base case assumptions are supported by RBA forecasts where available.
-Unemployment remains low for the short term, with modest increases occurring in later years as a result of higher cash rates having a slowing effect on the broader economy.
-Lower GDP growth is seen in late 2023 and 2024 due to the interest rate effects.
-Property prices declines are experienced aligning to rising interest rates. - Upside scenario: This scenario represents a slight improvement on the economic conditions from the Base case. - Downside scenario: This scenario represents stagflation effects, with rises in interest rates, no GDP growth and rising unemployment.
+Unemployment remains low for the short term, with modest increases occurring in later years as a result of overall higher cash rates having a slowing effect on the broader economy.
+Lower GDP growth is seen in late 2023 and 2024 due to the higher interest rate effects before moderately increasing in later years.
+Residential property prices remain relatively flat after increases observed in 2023 - Upside scenario: This scenario represents a slight improvement on the economic conditions from the Base case. - Downside scenario: This scenario represents stagflation effects, with higher interest rates, a falling GDP and rising unemployment for the first 2 years.
 Compared to the base case scenario, interest rate rises are not able to constrain inflation as early and therefore reach a higher peak.
-Other economic variables experience more stressed outcomes as a result. - Severe downside scenario: This scenario also represents stagflationary economic outcomes and accounts for the potential impact of lower likelihood but higher severity macroeconomic conditions.
+Other economic variables experience more stressed outcomes as a result - Severe downside scenario: This scenario also represents stagflationary economic outcomes and accounts for the potential impact of lower likelihood but higher severity macroeconomic conditions.